 As a leading Irish Business School in a public university system, KBS is committed to excellence in teaching, and to fostering knowledge and understanding of business and society within a diverse, research-active and socially engaged environment.

-Course Level: The studentships are available to pursue PhD research programme.
+Course Level: Scholarships are available to pursue PhD research programme.

 Study Subject: Applications are invited across all the disciplines of the School.
 A full list of the areas of research expertise within the School may be found.

-Number of Awards: Two financial aid positions will be awarded.
+Number of Scholarships: Two scholarships will be awarded.

 Students should choose modules totalling up to 60 credits between elective and core.
 Some students come into the programme with a Masters degree, or other exceptional experience, and where appropriate this group may avail of exemptions to reduce the taught element to a minimum of 30 credits.
 Summer Schools can also be used to accumulate credits.
 Modules may be taken on a pass/fail basis.
 We recommend that as far as possible, the taught element of a structured PhD is frontloaded and completed early in the programme of study.